mustafaaliphp/WCF-ProductServiceDemo/README.md

 In WCF developer can create one single service that can be consumed by two different clients- either they want same protocol or a different protocol.

 * WCF consists of:
-1- WCF Service : What is the service and what it is providing.
+1- WCF Service : What is the service and what it is providing.<br/>
-2- WCF Service host: Where is the Service hosted.
+2- WCF Service host: Where is the Service hosted.<br/>
-3- Service Client: Who is the client of the Service.
+3- Service Client: Who is the client of the Service.<br/>

 # Why WCF?
 * Distributed Application